Aricg/aricg.github.io/plan.md

 * Iterate ideations

 >The most time consuming daily task at the Linux Foundation was new project creation.
-Each project needed a gerrit repo, mirrored to github, a jira project, maven repositories and a group of committers backed by ldap.
+Each project needed a gerrit repo mirrored to github, a jira project, maven repositories and an ldap group populated with committers.
 My idea was to create a yaml file per project in a central repository.
 A jenkins job verified it's correctness and on merge all of the various pieces would be created.
 This took writing various APIs into lftools and some build logic.
-At the end the info file was pushed into the newly created repo and used henseforth to manage committers on the repo.
+After the assets were created the info file was pushed into said newly created repo and used henceforth for self-management of committers in that repository.

 Part 3